The Lazio cuisine is a home-style cuisine, where traditional dishes are made up of poor foods but cooked, they are very tasty.

 To accompany these meat dishes, the vegetable side dishes that complete all the typical dishes of Lazio cannot be missing.

-The most famous vegetable side dish is certainly the Giudia Artichoke dish, very simple to prepare but really delicious.
 It is prepared with Roman artichokes, those without thorns, which must be cleaned and then fried in boiling oil.
 If you want, you can vary the original recipe by preparing a Savory Artichoke Cake alla giudia with the same ingredients, which is certainly a more substantial single dish.

 Savory pies are cooked very often around Rome and include the use of traditional traditional vegetables, easy to find throughout the region, such as chicory, chicory and artichokes, often accompanied by Gaeta olives, very famous for their goodness.